superfly/fly_postgres_elixir/README.md

 Fly.Postgres.rpc_and_wait(MyModule, :do_complex_work, [arg1, arg2])
 ```

-The function will be executed in the primary region and it blocks locally until
+The function is executed in the primary region and locally, blocks until
-any relevant database changes are replicated locally.
+any relevant database changes are replicated.

 ### Explicit RPC but don't Wait for Replication